Deidre has a Masters in applied linguistics and translation for her 20 years overseas. She's worked as a certified provider of the MBTI®.

 - glad to help “behind the scenes” to make and keep harmony.

-You want your presence to be of encouragement and support to coworkers.
+You want your presence to be encouraging and supportive to coworkers.

-In another article I explain six areas of interest and those compatible to the INFP personality usually involve Investigative, Social and Realistic (or ISR).
-The combination of the three interests can be expressed as "looking for creative ways to practically help others".
-Your Investigative interests are expressed in your independence, curiosity and desire to learn.
-Social interests are expressed in your cooperativeness, generosity and service to others.
-Your Realistic interests are expressed in your thrift, persistence, practicality, traditional values and common sense.
+In another article, I explain six areas of interest, and those compatible with the INFP personality usually involve Investigative, Social and Realistic (or ISR).
+The combination of the three interests can be expressed as "looking for creative ways to practically help others."
+Your Investigative interests are expressed in your independence, curiosity, and desire to learn.
+Social interests are expressed in your cooperativeness, generosity, and service to others.
+Your Realistic interests are expressed in your thrift, persistence, practicality, traditional values, and common sense.

 work with others